dddogaaa/cHowToProgram-Pierson/External Examples/SequentialFileAss.md

 7. The program should be able to update the information of a specific apartment or any other incorrect data entry by the manager, by entering the new information from the screen and writing it back to the sequential file.

-8.The program should have the ability to delete a record of any apartment from the file.
+8. The program should have the ability to delete a record of any apartment from the file.

 9. The program should have a menu-based system to select the desired operation, and after each operation is completed, the menu should be displayed again for selecting a new operation.
 Only the menu for selecting operations should be displayed on the screen.